pyrra-dev/pyrra/README.md

 ok
 ```

-Note: the specs endpoint does not require authentication.
+Note: the specs endpoint does not require authentication and needs to be explicitly enabled using `--specs-api`.

 ## Tech Stack